|

 botanical.com - A Modern Herbal | Almonds - Herb Profile and Information

-... year, and in part on small spurs of two and three years growth.
+... and three years growth.
 The tree is of moderate size, usually from 20 to 30 feet high, with spreading branches the leaves lance-shaped, finely toothed (or serrated) at the edges.
-The flowers are produced before the leaves - in this country early in March; and in great profusion.
-There are two principal forms of the ...
+The ...

 botanical.com